Alisson BeckerBrazilian Footballer

 Alisson made a total of 109 stops in 37 games in Serie A in the 2017-18 season.
 The Brazilian goalkeeper produced 46 saves in 10 Champions League appearances.

-However, he signed for Liverpool FC in a then-record deal for a goalkeeper on 20 July 2018.
+However, he signed for Liverpool FC in a then-record deal for a goalkeeper on 20 July 2018, following in the footsteps of Mohamed Salah, who had completed a switch to Anfield from the Italian club in 2017.

 The transfer fee was believed to be around £67m and he signed a long-term contract with the Merseyside outfit.

-Alisson made his debut in Brazil’s 3-1 win against Venezuela in their 2018 World Cup qualifying campaign in 2015.
+Alisson made his senior debut for Brazil in the 3-1 win against Venezuela in their 2018 World Cup qualifying campaign in 2015.

 Becker was part of the Brazil squad that played in the Copa America in 2016.
 However, he struggled to impress as A Selecao crashed out at the group stage.